 - Figures on the overall spend

 - What the funding has been spent on

 - Whether there is any unspent funding

 - Swimming and water safety attainment

-- The DfE will pilot the digital tool for the academic year 2023 to 2024.
+The DfE carried out a pilot the digital tool for the academic year 2023 to 2024.
 It will be a mandatory requirement for schools to complete it from the 2024 to 2025 academic year.

 The digital tool will provide a further measure of accountability and will help identify any non-compliant spending of the Primary PE and sport premium.
-The DfE intend on launching the tool in May/June 2024.
-They will send information to schools closer to this date, including details of training sessions on how to complete the digital form.
-In the meantime, schools should use the existing reporting template:
+Schools will receive direct communication from the DFE about how to access and use the tool.